paultopia/paulgowdercom/revision/data/bio.md

 In the classroom, I usually find myself teaching Constitutional Law (I and II), Torts soon, and in the past and possible future the Policy Lab, Professional Responsibility (legal ethics).
 Back in grad school, I participated in teaching a number of topical courses in contemporary political theory in various ways.
 One day, I intend to find an excuse to teach Classical Athenian Law, Jurisprudence, and/or Quantitative and Computational methods for lawyers, and a hybrid political theory/social scientific methods seminar, all of which I've been scheming up for years.

 Past affiliations include the Institute for Advanced Study (Member, School of Social Science, 2014-5), and, long, long ago, the Cal State LA [Early Entrance Program](http://www.calstatela.edu/academic/eep).
 Toward the end of summer 2017, I'll be a member of a batch at the Recurse Center.

+TO ADD

+tenure stuff

+links (maybe exclusively here instead of on some links page?)

+informatics and obermann

+recurse center and key sw projects

+key media appearances and publications and such?